What is Outsourcing?

 You have now found the right online worker to hire and you are ready to get started!
 You’re super excited and so you jump right into onboarding and testing them in the role.

-A week goes by and you are confident that they can perform the job on their own.
+A week goes by and you are confident that they can perform the task on their own.
 You meet with the new worker one more time and you say…

 This has been a great week.
 I feel like you really understand the process and I would like you to begin performing this task every day going forward.